 Back to Myanmar!
-We’ve covered the nitty-gritty (Myanmar visas, Yangon transport and FAQs), now for the fun part: exploring a brand new city!
+We cover the nitty-gritty (Myanmar visas, Yangon transport and FAQs) in a separate post, now for the fun part: exploring a brand new city!
 As we mentioned previously we fell head over heels for Myanmar and found that four days in Yangon offered a great taste-test.
 Here’s a rough template for your own Yangon itinerary.
 Enjoy!

 Things to do in Yangon, Myanmar

 We walked from our hotel (Sule Shangri-La Yangon) to Kandawgyi Lake, arriving about 11am … and we were the only people there.
 The lake is big and beautiful, though small enough to walk around and enjoy from every angle.
 You’ll find various parks around the lake’s edges, with boardwalks around and across, and could make a visit last as long as you like.
 In feel, it’s of a similar size to Hyde Park and it’s magic.

 The boardwalks around Kandawgyi Lake are quite uneven.
 They’re beautiful, but you have to be careful walking.
 Avoid flip-flops: instead, these shoes are ideal for walking in hot weather.

 Walking around the lake was the only time we really felt the heat during our stay in Yangon.
 After taking our time strolling the 5-mile lake boardwalks (about 2 hours – from 11am to 1pm) we were melting.
 Definitely wear a sun hat and plan to catch a taxi back to your hotel.
 Or, visit earlier in the morning or late afternoon.
 We enjoyed the quiet experience (that others were clearly avoiding at that time of day) and only felt the heat was too much right at the end.

 #2.
 Shwedagon Pagoda